European Accessibility Act: Ultimate Guide to Compliance

 If you’re ready to build a more accessible website, here’s how to get started (and how AudioEye can help):

 Accessibility requires commitment.
-Even if you address every WCAG issue, you might accidentally introduce new barriers when adding new content or applying updates — that’s why regular testing is essential for long-term digital compliance.
+Even if you address every WCAG issue, you might accidentally introduce new barriers when adding new content, applying updates, or implementing new technology — that’s why regular testing is essential for long-term digital compliance.

-AudioEye employs Active Monitoring technology, which tests for accessibility issues with each new visitor.
-Through our Issue Reporting dashboard, you can monitor your website’s accessibility in realtime and provide each user with the best possible experience.
+Using Active Monitoring, AudioEye regularly tests your digital content for accessibility issues.
+Through our Issue Reporting dashboard, you can monitor your website’s accessibility in real-time and provide users with a more accessible experience.

 Start Building For Web Accessibility Directive and EAA Compliance